xiaeryu/SpoTyping-v2.0/SpoTyping-v2.0-linux-mac/README.md

 * BLAST

 ##### Input:
-1. Fastq file or pair-end fastq files.
+1. Fastq file or pair-end fastq files
 2. Fasta file of a complete genomic sequence or assembled contigs of an isolate

 ##### Output: